Gaetano Bedini: Apostolic nunciature in United States

 While travelling, Bedini met the president of the United States, Franklin Pierce, to whom he delivered a letter from the Pope, and the American Secretary of State, William L. Marcy.
-He ordained some new bishops, amongst whom were James Roosevelt Bayley, Bishop of the Diocese of Newark, John Loughlin, bishop of the Diocese of Brooklyn, and Louis De Goesbriand, bishop of the Diocese of Burlington.
+He ordained some new bishops, amongst whom were James Roosevelt Bayley, Bishop of the Diocese of Newark; John Loughlin, bishop of the Diocese of Brooklyn; and Louis De Goesbriand, bishop of the Diocese of Burlington.
 After visiting New York, Pittsburgh, Louisville, Baltimore, and Philadelphia, he returned to Rome from New Orleans in January 1854.

-Job in Curia
+Position in Curia

 After returning to Italy he worked more intensely in the Roman Curia.
 On 20 June 1856 he was named General Secretary of the Sacred Congregation for the Propaganda of the Faith.
 He also initiated some plans such as the constitution of the North American College to Rome that with his aid had bought a building on Humility Street on 22 September 1858.
 After having resolved all the bureaucratic problems this institute was inaugurated on 8 December 1859.

 Cardinal of Viterbo

 In March 1861, Bedini was named Bishop of Viterbo and Tuscanella (today's Tuscania).
-He entered the city 8 May 1861 from the Porta Romana, met by the Community and the Clergy, and went to the cathedral through the illuminated streets.

-He opened the pastoral visit by going to several of the counties of the diocese and taking care of the sacred places, the monasteries, and especially of the Seminary, where his generosity left considerable debts on his death; in the seminary he improved the instruction (calling Pietro Artemi from Bagnoregio for the rhetorical school), arranged the cleaning of the premises and enlarged the building with the purchase of the Cristofari palace.
+He entered the city on May 8, 1861 from the Porta Romana.
+He opened the pastoral visit by going to several of the counties of the diocese and taking care of the sacred places, the monasteries, and especially of the seminary, in which he improved the instruction (calling Pietro Artemi from Bagnoregio for the rhetorical school), arranged the cleaning of the premises and enlarged the building with the purchase of the Cristofari palace.

-27 September 1861 he was created Cardinal of the Order of the Priests with Santa Maria sopra Minerva as his titular church.
+On September 27, 1861, he was made Cardinal of the Order of the Priests with Santa Maria sopra Minerva as his church.

 Death

 Cardinal Bedini died on the morning of 6 September 1864 at 59 years old, probably of an apoplectic stroke.
 The people of the city of Viterbo grieved immensely at the unexpected news.
-The theatre was closed in sign of mourning, although there were many people in the city.
-He was buried in the Cathedral of the city, in a beautiful monument in marble, near his predecessor as bishop, Saint Matteo Gonella.
+The theatre was closed in sign of mourning.
+He was buried in the Cathedral of the city near his predecessor as bishop, Saint Matteo Gonella.

-In the Luigi Magni's film In the Name of the Sovereign People (1990), Bedini is played by Luigi De Filippo.
+In Luigi Magni's film In the Name of the Sovereign People (1990), Bedini is played by Luigi De Filippo.